rimuz/smudge/docs/stdlang.md

 - Golang and Python use UTF-8s

 ### Escape characters
-Those are characters you can insert to a string via the blakslash characters in combination with another character.
+Those are characters you can insert to a string via the blackslash characters in combination with another character.

 | Escape character | Value | Description |